 Hi I'm Rebecca

-I recently graduated with my Masters in Social Work and am looking for a job.
-I love working with youth and would ideally like to become a school social worker.
+I am a school social worker.
 I love hiking the mountains, camping, painting watercolors, singing in my car, and playing the piano.
 I love to read books.
 I like cooking new things.
 I speak Italian and Spanish because I lived in Europe for a couple of years.
 I love getting to know people from different cultures and really love watching old funny movies.

 I'm a Mormon because I choose to be.
 My parents taught me the gospel of Jesus Christ from a young age but I remain in this church because I know for myself it is true.
 I read the Book of Mormon before I was eight years old and I know it's true.
 I know God answers my prayers and He is real.
 He has answered so many of my prayers that I could never doubt it.
 I also have a very strong belief that my Savior truly gave His life for me and suffered not only my sins but also my pains, sicknesses, sorrows, and hard/sad moments in life (see Alma 7:11-13 in the Book of Mormon).

 I live my faith in my actions towards others and the way I treat them.
 I know we are all God's children and He loves all of us.
 I try to follow my Savior's example in everything I do.
 I reach out to those around me and serve my community through various service projects.
-Right now, I volunteer in my ward (local congregation) as the "Music Co-Chair" by arranging weekly musical numbers during our meetings.
-In the past I have volunteered helping young women, babysitting, playing the piano, canning food, quilting, etc. I also enjoy visiting teaching-meaning I visit a couple of sisters monthly to learn from them, serve them, and share our faith with each other.
+I'm currently volunteering with a group of kids teaching an art class that is a lot of fun.
+Right now, I volunteer as an usher in a new temple (house of God) that hasn't been dedicated yet- so anyone can visit.
+I also volunteer in my ward (local congregation) as the "Strengthening Committee Co-Chair" by helping members become self-reliant physically, mentally, and spiritually.
+I've organized speakers/presenters to help ward members with emergency preparedness and other various topics.
+In the past I have volunteered helping young women, babysitting, playing the piano, canning food, quilting, singing in choir, etc. I also enjoy visiting teaching-meaning I visit a couple of sisters monthly to learn from them, serve them, and share our faith with each other.
 I attend church meetings weekly to partake of the sacrament, remember my Savior, and renew the promises I made when I was baptized.
 I also follow the prophet's teachings and love listening to him and the modern apostles speak during General Conference (broadcasted worldwide twice a year).
 I trust in God and know that He guides me when I turn to Him in prayer.